SvenGroot/WslManagementPS/docs/Import-WslDistribution.md

 ### -Format

-Specifies the format of the file to import, which can be either a gzipped tarball or a VHD.
-This parameter accepts the following values: `Auto` determines the format based on the file extension;
+Specifies the format of the file to import, which can be either a gzipped tarball or a VHD. `Auto` determines the format based on the file extension; `Tar` indicates the file is a gzipped tarball;
-`Tar` indicates the file is a gzipped tarball; and `Vhd` indicates the file is a Virtual Hard Disk.
+and `Vhd` indicates the file is a Virtual Hard Disk.

 When using `Auto`, all files are assumed to be gzipped tarballs, unless their name ends in `.vhdx`.

-This parameter requires at least WSL version 0.58.
+Importing VHDs requires at least WSL version 0.58.

 ```yaml
 Type: WslExportFormat